Emory-OMOP/mmm-vocabulary-mapping/README.md

-# MMM Vocabulary Mapping — Emory's 1st-place OHDSI pipeline
+# MMM Vocabulary Mapping — Emory's OHDSI pipeline

-This repository shares the vocabulary-mapping pipeline that **Emory University placed 1st overall** with at the OHDSI **Mind Meets Machine (MMM) — Vocabulary Edition** challenge (OHDSI Europe Symposium, Rotterdam, **2026-04-19**).
+This repository shares the vocabulary-mapping pipeline entered to the OHDSI **Mind Meets Machine (MMM) — Vocabulary Edition** challenge (OHDSI Europe Symposium, Rotterdam, **2026-04-19**).
 It is released for the OHDSI community as a faithful extract of the winning approach.
 The challenge itself — task, mapping rules, and data — lives at [`ohdsi-studies/MindsMeetMachinesVocab`](https://github.com/ohdsi-studies/MindsMeetMachinesVocab).

 ## The result